 Remediation: Students are encouraged to seek help and remediation from the instructors as needed.

 Extended counseling requires an appointment with the instructor.
 Remediation assignments are made by the instructor in order to assist a student who has low grades.
 It is the responsibility of the student to complete and return the assignment when it is due.

-Progression: Each student must successfully pass this course and all of the second semester courses in order to progress to the third semester.
-Please refer to the Grayson College Vocational Nursing Program Handbook.
+Progression: Each student must successfully pass this course and all of the Level II, second semester courses in order to progress to the third semester.
+Please refer to the Grayson College Vocational Nursing Program Student Handbook for further information.